Innovation in life insurance: 5 technologies to watch

 Insurers lean on platforms that can integrate easily with CRMs, policy admin systems, customer apps, and third-party data sources.
 The goal is simple: a complete, connected view of each customer and every policy journey.

-Bestow’s Intelligence Suite supports API-enabled connections to unify workflows and support smarter decision-making.
-It offers internal teams and partners a variety of tools and capabilities from product performance views (both granular and high level) to marketing insights and sophisticated modeling environments.
+Bestow's Intelligence Suite supports API-enabled connections to unify workflows and support smarter decision-making.
+It offers internal teams and partners a variety of tools and capabilities, from product performance views (both granular and high-level) to marketing insights and sophisticated modeling environments.

 Consumers want insurance to feel as simple as shopping online: transparent, fast, and easy to manage.
 Carriers are responding by investing in technology that shortens applications, provides real-time updates, and makes policy servicing a self-serve experience.

 The message from the year so far is clear: the present and future of the industry is digital, integrated, and intelligent.
-Modernization has continued at pace and is vital to remaining competitive and relevant in a market evolving quicker than ever before.
+Modernization has continued at pace and is vital to remaining competitive in a market evolving more quickly than ever before.

-Providers partnering with platforms designed for agility and compliance, with long-term scalability at the forefront are giving themselves the best chance of continued growth in the marketplace.
+Providers partnering with platforms designed for agility and compliance, with long-term scalability at the forefront, are giving themselves the best chance of continued growth in the marketplace.

 Move fast and innovate with Bestow